Who We Are

 Mission & Vision

-Our mission is a commitment to improving the health and well-being of Indigenous children and youth through the transformative power of sport and play.
+Our mission is a commitment to improving the health and well-being of Indigenous youth through the transformative power of sport and play.

-Our vision is to break down the racial and socio-economic barriers facing Indigenous children, youth and their communities.
+Our vision is to break down the racial and socio-economic barriers facing Indigenous youth and their communities.
 We use sport to empower students and build skills that can enhance every part of their lives.

 Spirit North was founded in 2009 to introduce Indigenous youth to cross-country skiing and the fundamental joy of movement.
 We began with four participating communities.
-Today, Spirit North works in more than 30 Indigenous communities across Western Canada and reaches about 6,000 youth every year.
+Today, Spirit North works in more than 30 Indigenous communities across Alberta, British Colombia, Saskatchewan and Manitoba, and reaches about 6,000 youth every year.

-An afternoon on skis can give children and youth a glimpse of their own potential.
+An afternoon on skis can give youth a glimpse of their own potential.
 It builds skills and helps them to learn and grow.
 Sport provides physical, mental and social connections that can inspire meaningful, lifelong change.

 Thanks to our generous sponsors, Spirit North programs are free for the communities we work in.

 Meet The Team